Conditional Extremes with Graphical Models: Simulation Study

 \subsection{Graphical selection}

-We now replicate the simulation study of \citetmain[Section 5.5]{Engelke_2020} to assess how well the SCMEVM identifies the structure $\mathcal{G}$, shown in Figure \ref{fig:Graphical_Selection} (left panel).
-In this example, $d = 16$ and the data generating mechanism is the H\"usler-Reiss distribution with parameter matrix consistent with $\mathcal{G}$.
-The parameters for each of the $p = 18$ edges are sampled independently from a uniform distribution on $(0.5,1)$, subject to the constraint that the parameter matrix must be conditionally negative definite on cliques with three nodes.
-We use $100$ replicates of the dataset.
+We now replicate the simulation study of \citet[Section 5.5]{Engelke_2020} to assess how well the SCMEVM identifies a specific graphical structure.
+In this study, $d = 16$ and the data generating mechanism is the H\"usler-Reiss distribution with dependence structure determined by the graph $\mathcal{G}$ shown in Figure \ref{fig:Graphical_Selection} (left panel).
+The parameters for each of the $p = 18$ edges are sampled independently from a uniform distribution on $(0.5,1)$, subject to the constraint that the parameter matrix must be conditionally negative definite on cliques of size three.
+We take $100$ simulated datasets, each of size $10^3$.

-We apply Algorithm \ref{alg:cmevm_graphical_selection} to infer the optimal graphical structure using the $0.70$-quantile of the standard Laplace distribution for the dependence threshold $u_{Y_{i}}$.
-The graphical lasso penalty parameter is set to 0.6.
+Algorithm \ref{alg:cmevm_graphical_selection} is used to infer the optimal graphical structure.
+We take a majority rule proportion $p$ of 0.5.
+Setting the dependence thresholds $u_{Y_{i}}$ to the $0.90$-quantile of the standard Laplace distribution results in approximately 100 observations for inferring the graph.
 Figure \ref{fig:Graphical_Selection} (right panel) shows a weighted graph with line width and darkness proportional to the number of times the edge is selected across the 100 datasets.
-The true graphical structure $\mathcal{G}$ is identified.
-Moreover, using a majority rule to prune the edges of the weighted graph leaves only one surplus edge compared to the truth.
-The true graph is recovered by repeating for $\rho\in\{0.60, 0.61, \hdots, 0.70\}$ and taking a majority rule over the 11 inferred graphs.
-Therefore, averaging over multiple penalisation parameters may be beneficial where possible.
+After pruning this graph using the majority rule, the true form of $\mathcal{G}$ is clearly identified.

+For the graphical lasso step we set $\boldsymbol{\lambda} = \{0.4, 0.41, \dots, 0.8\}$.
+Across the simulated datasets, all inferred values of the penalty parameter lay between $0.61$ and $0.73$.
+The number of edges, equivalently the density of the dependence structure, was slightly overestimated; graphs with $\{18, 19, 20, 21, 22, 23, 24\}$ edges were selected for $\{38, 29, 14, 8, 7, 2, 2\}$ out of the 100 datasets.
+The results are not overly sensitive to the dependence threshold, with similar findings when using the $0.80$- or $0.95-$quantiles.
+Sensitivity to the majority rule proportion $p$ is also minimal (see Supplementary Material).